Abhay-Kanwasi/Basic-Python-Programs/README.md

 # Reading and Writing to a Text File

+### I create a seperate folder Textfile for storing this code and output text.

 It is all very well being able to define a list, make changes and add new data, but if the next time the program is run it returns to the original data and your changes are lost then it is not a lot of use.
 Therefore, it is sometimes necessary to save data outside of the program